United Nations Convention against Cybercrime: National positions

-According to Joan Barata in Tech Policy Press, after Russia first proposed the law in 2017, it was "particularly promoted by countries willing to build a system alien to the protections granted by most relevant international human rights instruments, including Belarus, China, Iran, Sudan, Venezuela, Nicaragua, North Korea or Cuba".
+According to Joan Barata in Tech Policy Press, following its introduction it was "particularly promoted by countries willing to build a system alien to the protections granted by most relevant international human rights instruments, including Belarus, China, Iran, Sudan, Venezuela, Nicaragua, North Korea or Cuba".

-Though opposed to the convention at its start, the United States remained involved in the development of the treaty to avoid it being shaped by its adversaries.
 The Biden Administration in the United States ultimately voted in favor of the resolution, in some part to remain part of the conversation over its implementation, amid objections to US-based human rights organizations and lawmakers who argued that it would make it easier for the US's foreign adversaries to surveil their citizens and access data generated inside US borders.
-It is unclear whether the US Congress would support ratification.
+The US declined to sign, and it is unclear whether it will support ratification.